-The American Revolutionary War, or sometimes referred to as the American War Independence, began in 1775 when thirteen colonies revolted against the British.
+The American Revolutionary War, or sometimes referred to as the American War of Independence, began in 1775 when thirteen colonies revolted against the British.

 You may also have heard of the term Patriot, which means a person who defends their country against enemy forces.

 There is even a holiday known as Patriot’s Day that is celebrated in the states of Maine and Massachusetts.

 There were fights and boycotts even before the war began in 1775.
-One of the most famous incident of all you may have heard of, the Boston Tea Party.
+One of the most famous incidents of all you may have heard of, the Boston Tea Party.

-The British were however not successfully in their mission and so were forced to evacuate their troops after a 10 month standoff.
+The British were however not successful in their mission and so were forced to evacuate their troops after a 10-month standoff.

-The signing of the Declaration of Independence!
+Signing the Declaration of Independence!

 It would be two days later on July 4th that the final wording for the Declaration was approved and published.

 You may be surprised to know that this document was not signed until a month later on August 2nd.

 Then in 1941 workers were finally paid for this time off and to celebrate a time in American history.

 They were Thomas Jefferson and John Adams, both of who died the same year 1826, which was 50 years after they signed the document.

 What Can You Do On Independence Day?

-John Adams wrote to his wife Abigail on July 3rd 1776 that this date in U.S. history would be celebrated with “pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations“.
+John Adams wrote to his wife Abigail on July 3rd, 1776 that this date in U.S. history would be celebrated with “pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations“.